Written by Jorge Argota · Legal Marketing · United States

 And the part that broke my assumption about marketing budgets is that the firms spending more weren’t less profitable; they were averaging around 40% profit margins.
 I spent a long time thinking of marketing as a cost you minimize and it turns out the data says the opposite, at least for the firms doing it right.

-How can law firms spend 25% on marketing and still be 40% profitable?
 When a firm invests in content that positions its attorneys as recognized authorities, potential clients trust them before the first call, shop around less, and accept higher fees.
 The marketing also attracts better-fit cases that generate more revenue per hour worked.
 And the volume of cases from consistent marketing spreads fixed costs like rent, staff, and software across more revenue.
 Those three effects combined mean higher spending creates better economics, not worse.

 So the thing I couldn’t figure out for a while is why spending 25% on marketing doesn’t just eat the profit.
 And the answer is that the marketing changes what kind of cases walk through the door and how those cases close.

-When someone finds your firm through an article you wrote about trucking accident liability and they’ve read maybe three of your posts before they pick up the phone, that’s a different conversation than when someone found you on page two of Google and they’re calling six other firms at the same time.
+The Visible Expert effect: When someone finds your firm through an article you wrote about trucking accident liability and they’ve read maybe three of your posts before they pick up the phone, that’s a different conversation than when someone found you on page two of Google and they’re calling six other firms at the same time.
 The first person already trusts you, they’re less sensitive to fees, and they close faster.
+Hinge calls this the “Visible Expert” effect and their data shows those attorneys are about 2.5 times more likely to be trusted by potential clients before the first meeting even happens, which means higher close rates and higher fees per case.

 And then there’s the volume piece which is maybe simpler but just as important.
 A firm spending 5% has low case volume which means the rent and the staff salaries and the software subscriptions eat a bigger percentage of every dollar that comes in.
 A firm spending 20% has enough cases coming in that those same fixed costs get spread across way more revenue, and that’s what creates the margin even after the marketing cost per signed case is accounted for.